southworkscom/manifoldjs-lib/README.md

 # PWABuilder-Lib

 The PWABuilder-Lib contains the core modules required by [PWA Builder](https://github.com/pwa-builder/PWABuilder-CLI), a tool for creating hosted web applications based on a [W3C Web App manifest](http://www.w3.org/TR/appmanifest/).

 With this library you can get the manifest from a site or generate it if the site hasn't got one.
 Also, it can generate the missing images in the manifest and get the service worker information, among another things.

+You can take a look to the PWA Builder official [site](https://www.pwabuilder.com/).
 ## Installation

 ```